The Art of Year-End Fundraising: How to Develop a Compelling Campaign Story

 You wouldn’t propose on the first date, so you definitely do not want your campaign landing page to simply be a donation form.
 There are several key components that you can incorporate to create a strong campaign landing page that builds trust and brings value to a potential supporter to propel them to give.

 The purpose of this landing page is to inspire potential donors and show them how they can be the hero of a situation they may have been previously unaware of.
 We are far more incentivized as humans to contribute to something when we feel personally connected as the positive force of change in the story.
+The key is to tell a meaningful story, spark interest, and reel them in.

 Let’s start from the top of the page, the first thing a user will see when they click on a link to your organization’s campaign and work our way down from there.